Kreusada/Kreusada-Cogs/docs/funandgames.rst

 This is the cog guide for using fun commands, such as ``8ball`` or ``choose``

-``!`` is currently Demaratus' prefix, and will most likely remain this way.

 .. note:: For the user help manual, you should consider typing::

         !help General: